MATT HAMPTON | Sports Editor

 James Gay Butler was born in Michigan in 1840.
 When the Civil War broke out, he volunteered for the Union Army in 1861, according to “Reminiscences of Lindenwood College,” a book compiled in 1920 by the college’s dean.
-After the war, he married Margaret Leggat, who would become the library’s namesake, and started a successful tobacco company in St. Louis.
+After the war, he married Margaret Leggat (who the library would be named for) and started a successful tobacco company in St. Louis.

 Colonel Butler was elected to Lindenwood College’s board of directors in 1910.
 The Butlers were avid supporters of the Presbyterian Church and contributed generously to Lindenwood, (which was connected with the church).
 They donated $10,000 to the construction of Ayres Hall, which with inflation equates to about $258,000 today.

 In 1915, Butler Hall, a dorm until the 1970s, was named after Colonel Butler.
 He died the next year, but the Butlers’ money continued to benefit Lindenwood even after their deaths.

 According to “Reminiscences,” shortly before Colonel Butler died, he said to his wife, “What I have left undone for Lindenwood you will do.
 You know my wishes.”
 Although Margaret Butler was disabled in her later years, she remained “keen of mind” and outlived the colonel by two years.
 Together, they left almost $4 million to Lindenwood, equivalent to around $70 million today.